 GLIMPSES OF HOPE

 The land is blackened, millions of hectares erased in a matter of weeks.
 Wildlife populations are decimated.
 The burn scars will take years to heal.
 And yet there are survivors.
 There are glimpses of hope.
-Rescue efforts are working, and many animals, fully recovered from their injuries, are back in the wild.
+Rescue efforts are working, and many animals, now fully recovered from their injuries, are back in the wild.
 The work of dedicated wildlife carers continues, boosted by support from all corners of the globe.
 Individuals and organisations have pledged millions of dollars in aid.
+The Australian government has made an initial investment of $50 million to support both short- and long-term recovery.

 Australia’s wildlife is on the road to recovery, but it’s a road paved by the actions we choose to take.
 Surely the time has come for a drastic change of direction.